 Career Path/Promotion: Often analysts with a government agency will begin their career within a classification system.
 For instance, the State of Colorado has classifications for analysts such as Research Analyst I, II, III, IV, or Statistical Analyst I, II, III, IV.
-A new graduate will likely need some experience to begin as a stat analyst II, and a master's degree would be most beneficial to enable an analyst to move up through the classifications.
-Graduate statistics classes are particularly important to statistical analyst roles.
-Often entities may have multiple classifications within a unit that may become available for the analyst to move into as they learn more, but often smaller agencies will only have 1 or 2 analyst positions and you may have to leave the agency in order to advance.
+A new graduate will likely need some experience to begin as a stat analyst II, and a master's degree would be most beneficial to enable an analyst to move up through the classifications into policy analysis.
+Graduate statistics classes are particularly important to statistical analyst roles and these skills often carry over into implications of data for policy assessment.
+Policy analyst is a higher-level position and usually requires additional experience.